 The 10 Best Garlic Presses

 This wiki has been updated 39 times since it was first published in June of 2015.
 A decent garlic crusher will not only make your meal prep faster and easier, it also helps to keep your hands cleaner.
 Additionally, these presses typically deliver more flavor and aroma than chopping or mincing by hand, so your pasta sauces, infused oils and other culinary masterpieces will turn out even tastier than before.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes